Hi. I’m Michelle!

 I want Indigenous youth to see what I do as an inspiration because they are our future leaders.
 My father, and many family members, attended residential school.
 Knowing that history is overwhelming and I choose to use those emotions to help others move forward.
 I love seeing the light in the eyes of our Indigenous Youth when I show them they can be anything they want in life!

-I am an engaging speaker who motivates audiences to take action.
+I am an engaging speaker who motivates audiences to take ACTION!

 With an ability to customize presentations and training to your organization or conference, I speak at events on topics including, but not limited, to:

-• Entrepreneurship - not knowing how to do something is never an excuse when you want to become a successful entrepreneur
+Not knowing how to do something is never an excuse when you want to become a successful entrepreneurYour “Why” and “Passion” Wins Every Time

 If any of these topics sound great to you … reach out and I would be happy to discuss speaking arrangements.